formkit/docs-content/advanced/custom-inputs.md

   .mount('#app')
 ```

-Now that we’ve defined our input we can use it anywhere in the application.
+Now that we’ve defined our input we can use it anywhere in the application:

 <example
   name="Custom input"